 It is possible to go it alone without professional advice?
 The internet provides more information on financial products and planning than ever.
 My clients are often very well versed in products that are available when they sit down to talk with me or one of my staff of advisors.

-Naturally, I think the knowledge and expertise of an advisor brings significant value to the table.
+Naturally, I think the knowledge and expertise of an advisor can bring significant value to the table.
 Unlike Valentine’s Day, relying solely on sentiment or making financial decisions “from the heart,” can lead to poor planning.
-A professional advisor can bring information on key life plan topics other than solely investments, plus they have the advantage of witnessing a variety of life circumstances that can provide insight you might not have.
+A professional advisor can bring information on key life plan topics other than solely investments, plus they have the advantage of witnessing a variety of life circumstances that can provide the insight you might not have.

 When you approach your financial plan, I recommend that you ask yourself these questions, and clearly know and understand the answers: